FrameForce/CrosshairPro-Landing/README.md

 Crosshair Pro
-Proprietary Overlay Technology for Mobile Cloud Gaming OverviewCrosshair Pro is a standalone Android utility designed specifically for cloud phone and cloud gaming users.
-It allows players to apply fully customizable, high-precision crosshairs over their screens to improve aiming accuracy in FPS games.
+Visual Overlay + Macro Toolkit for Mobile Cloud Gaming Overview

+Crosshair Pro is a standalone Android utility built specifically for cloud phone and cloud gaming users.
+It delivers two core tools in one lightweight companion app:

-⚙️ The Technology: 100% Anti-Cheat Safe
-Traditional overlay tools get blocked by anti-cheat systems because they inject code into the game.
-Crosshair Pro takes a completely different approach.
+🎯 Feature 1: Custom Crosshair Overlay
+Fully customizable, high-precision crosshairs applied over the user's screen for FPS/TPS games.
+Default crosshairs are often compressed or hard to see during cloud streaming—Crosshair Pro provides a crisp, local overlay regardless of stream quality.

+⚙️ Feature 2: Visual Macro Toolkit (NEW)
+The biggest pain point for cloud gamers is setting up AFK macros—users must blindly guess X/Y coordinates and hex color codes through frustrating trial and error.

+Crosshair Pro solves this with two tools:

+📍 Visual Coordinate Mapper
+Users drag a crosshair directly over any button or target on their screen Tap "Add Point" to capture the exact X/Y coordinates Tap "Export" and the full coordinate sequence is instantly copied to the clipboard Paste directly into any macro manager—script setup goes from 10 minutes to 10 seconds 🎨 Local Pixel Color Picker
+Users drag the crosshair over any on-screen asset
+Tap "Pick Color" and the app instantly reads the precise Hex color code Enables advanced "If/Then" vision logic in macros (e.g., IF the reward button turns yellow, THEN click X/Y) Copies to clipboard automatically for script pasting                                                                             Crosshair Pro takes a completely different approach:
-It runs strictly as a local Android UI layer on the user's physical device.
-It does not interact with the cloud phone's streamed files, memory, or the game's code.
-Because it sits above the stream rather than inside it, it completely bypasses anti-cheat restrictions.
+Runs strictly as a local Android UI layer on the user's device Uses Android's native MediaProjection API for pixel reading—it only views the screen, never injects touches Does not interact with the cloud phone's streamed files, memory, or the game's code Requires zero ROM modifications from the platform's engineering team Requires no platform API access—completely standalone.

-💼 Business Value for Cloud Platforms
+💼 Business Value for Platforms
-For cloud gaming services, default in-game crosshairs are often compressed during the streaming process, making them hard to see.
-Crosshair Pro solves this by providing a crisp, local overlay.

-Integrating Crosshair Pro as a companion tool for your users provides:

-Better Visual Experience: Crisp, customizable crosshairs regardless of stream compression.
-Improved Player Performance: Higher aiming accuracy leads to more wins and happier players.
-Increased Retention: Players who perform better and have a better visual experience play longer, directly increasing session times and platform retention.
-🎥 Live Demonstration
-The following video demonstrates Crosshair Pro running flawlessly as a local overlay on FPS game:

-▶ Watch the Demo Video on Imgur  [Crosshair Demo](https://imgur.com/a/u9m0esb)
+Benefit
+Impact
+Faster Macro Setup	10-minute script configuration reduced to 10 seconds Dual-Purpose Tool	Serves both active FPS players and AFK macro users Increased Retention	Reduced frustration = longer sessions and lower churn Marketing Hook	A unique feature competitors don't offer—use it to attract new users to your cloud servers Zero R&D Cost	No engineering work required from your team

 👨‍💻 About the Developer
 Crosshair Pro is built by an Android developer with a proven track record in the gaming utility space.
 A previous gaming optimization app organically acquired active users and a 5-star rating on major alternative app stores with zero marketing budget.
-Crosshair Pro is the next evolution—stripped down to focus purely on visual enhancement for cloud gamers.

 🔒 Current Status
 Crosshair Pro is currently in a closed, private beta.
 The source code is kept private to protect the proprietary overlay technology.

-For B2B partnership inquiries, exclusive access proposals, or to request a secure build for internal product testing, please contact:telegram @newsam6
+For B2B partnership inquiries, exclusive access proposals, or to request a secure build for internal product testing, please contact:

+📱 Telegram: @newsam6